intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/Multimodal/internvl2/readme.md

 # InternVL2
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on InternVL2 model on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [OpenGVLab/InternVL2-4B](https://huggingface.co/OpenGVLab/InternVL2-4B) as a reference InternVL2 model.
+For illustration purposes, we utilize the [OpenGVLab/InternVL2-4B](https://huggingface.co/OpenGVLab/InternVL2-4B) (or [OpenGVLab/InternVL2-4B](https://www.modelscope.cn/models/OpenGVLab/InternVL2-4B) for ModelScope) as a reference InternVL2 model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.